Call for Applications

 Each applicant should provide the following materials:

-- A letter describing a two- or three-year plan for fulfilling the expectations outlined above (second paragraph).
+- A letter describing a two- or three-year plan for fulfilling the expectations outlined in the second paragraph of this document.

 - A current curriculum vitae.